SocietyForArtisticResearch/texteditor-elm/README.md

 - when a media is direclty inserted after upload, it shorly appears as a previously uploaded media ? (seems to occur on ff)
 - When a large document is imported, there is a timeout from the server.
 Perhaps a size limit is necessary?
-- we should force an update of DOM when the css "userclass" is changed.

 Casper:

+- Upgrade to elm 19.1
+- Production build (maybe optimize).

 Luc:

+- we should force an update of DOM when the css "userclass" is changed.
 - when logged out error http codes request form devs -- currently we get 500 instead of 401. (requested)